Upfront cost to start

 What are red flags that indicate a beginner-focused agency is just taking advantage of new creators?

-Major red flags include: 1) Asking for upfront fees before proving results, 2) High-pressure sales tactics or limited-time offers to rush your decision, 3) Refusing to provide references from other beginner creators, 4) Vague promises of earnings without clear frameworks or timelines, 5) Aggressive commission percentages (above 30%) without proven track record, 6) No exit clause or month-to-month flexibility, 7) Poor communication or unresponsive support, 8) Dismissing your safety concerns or creative control questions, 9) Overpromising specific earnings numbers, 10) No structured onboarding — just dumped into chats.
-Trust your instincts.
-If something feels off during initial conversations, it probably is.
+Major red flags include: 1) Undisclosed fees, 2) High-pressure sales tactics or limited-time offers to rush your decision, 3) Refusing to provide references from other beginner creators, 4) Vague promises of earnings without clear frameworks, 5) Commission terms that do not clearly explain included services and calculation methods, 6) No documented exit clause, 7) Poor communication or unresponsive support, 8) Dismissing your safety concerns or creative control questions, 9) Guaranteeing specific earnings, 10) No structured onboarding.
+Verify the current agreement and supporting evidence before deciding.

 How do beginner creators know if they're on track to earn $1000-$5000/month within 6 months?